Helidah/simple_shell/README.md

 ## Description
 This is a simple UNIX Command Line Intepreter that copies the functionalities of shell (sh).
+The shell is a command line interface (CLI) program that takes commands from the keyboard and gives them to the operating system to perform.
+A Shell provides you with an interface to the Unix system.
+It gathers input from you and executes programs based on that input.
+When a program finishes executing, it displays that program's output.
+This shell will give us the foundation to work on projects that require a console, such as the AIR BnB clone project.

 ## Installation
 Clone this repository into your working directory.
 Files should be compiled with GCC and the following flags: -Wall -Wextra -Werror -pedantic -Wno-format.